OvalEdge Blog - our knowledge about data catalog and data governance

 2. When responsible data usage is the goal, start with data governance

-Once data becomes accessible and actively used, it's critical to ensure it is handled responsibly, securely, and with clear accountability.
-This is where a data governance program is essential.
+Once data becomes accessible, it must be handled securely and with accountability.
+This is where data governance tools play a vital role.

 In early stages, governance can be implemented without a data catalog using tools like Excel or SharePoint, to manage: